connexcs/docs/docs/provider-ratecard.md

 # Rate Card Management

-Rate Cards are an important ConnexCS feature as they are the means by which most information is organized.
+Rate Cards are an important ConnexCS feature as they are how most information is organized.
 This page will guide you through managing provider rate cards.
-The Rate Card Management screen, found under **Management** > **Rate Card**, contains some at-a-glace information about each card.
+The Rate Card Management screen, found under **Management** > **Rate Card**, contains some at-a-glance information about each card.
 The actual rate cards are viewed by clicking on the providers name.
 The columns are:

 * **Name** - The name of the provider.
 Click this link to see the provider's individual rate card and management options.
 * **Direction** - Choose between *Termination* or *Origination*.
 Change this setting in the **Advanced** section.
 * **Company** - The company associated with the rate card.
 * **Currency** - The currency relative to the provider's region, between USD, EUR, and GBP.
-* **`?`** - Pressing the **`?`** button next to any rate card with give an information overview of that provider.
-It includes the name, the card ID, and any dependant children rate cards that could be affected by changes.
+* **`?`** - Pressing the **`?`** button next to any rate card displays an overview of that provider.
+It includes the name, the card ID, and any dependent children rate cards that could be affected by changes.
-* **ID** - The rate card's ID, a system identifier that acts as a placeholder and prevents confusion between similarly-named items.
+* **ID** - The rate card's ID is a system identifier that acts as a placeholder and prevents confusion between similarly named items.

 ## Add New Rate Card